hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_body_api.md

 ## The Robot Class

 The most common interface to Stretch is the [Robot](#stretch_body.robot.Robot) class.
+This class encapsulates all devices on the robot.
 It is typically initialized as:

 ```python linenums='1'
 import stretch_body.robot